Rural Reimagined

 Award Total: $300,000

 Principal Investigator: Michael Aikens, MPS.
-Office of Research and Economic Development
+Research & Economic Development

 The TCRI CARES project will respond to economic injury as a result of coronavirus in the rural Upper Cumberland region of Tennessee.
 We will help our service area’s small businesses recover and thrive throughout the pandemic and beyond through a comprehensive approach to technical assistance, student internships, commercialization and entrepreneurship support, applied research, community workforce talent support, and outreach and engagement initiatives.
 Successful project outcomes will result in helping 200 businesses, broadcasting 50 interactive community Zoom calls, 20 student internships, and producing a monthly PBS television series.